Marjan (singer): Professional life

 Shahla Safia Zamir appeared in cinema at the age of 21, for the first time, in the film The World of Hope, directed by Ahmad Shirazi.
 At that time, another actress, Shahla Riahi, was known as Shahla, so she chose the stage name of Marjan for herself.
-Her marriage came to a divorce and later she married Fereydoun Jourak.
+Her marriage ended in a divorce and later she married Fereydoun Jourak.
 Marjan started her career with cinema and took different roles in many movies.

-Her husband encouraged her to become a singer as he discovered that she had a soft and strong voice.
+Her husband encouraged her to become a singer, as he discovered that she had a soft and strong voice.
 The song "Kavir Del" which she adopted from a Turkish singer made her famous.
 She performed many other songs after that and participated in popular TV shows.
 She then quit acting and continued with her career of being a singer.

 After the Islamic Revolution

 The Islamic Revolution in 1979 effectively halted her career.
 In 1980, two years after Iranian Revolution, Marjan was arrested and imprisoned for performing a song.
 Again in July 1982 she was arrested charged with supporting the People's Mojahedin of Iran.
 This time she was detained in Evin Prison until 1990.
 She, then, left Iran to live the rest of her life in the United States.
 In 2006 she settled in California.
 In an interview with Simaye Azadi TV, Marjan said that she and her Husband, Fereydoun Jurak, had been arrested, at their home, on 7 July 1982; and had been detained until early 1990.
-She also said, In the same interview that despite she was released from jail but, she had been banned from leaving the country for 17 years.
+She also said, In the same interview that despite being released from jail, she had been banned from leaving the country for 17 years.

 She fled Iran for Dubai in 2001 and eventually moved on to the United States, where she lived in Los Angeles, California until her death due to complications from surgery on 5 June 2020.

 After leaving Iran, Marjan became an activist against the Iranian government and offered her support for of the People's Mojahedin Organization of Iran.
 "I decided to fight because I have a right to live freely in my own country," She said in an interview on 3 June 2015.

-It was after performing a song "Rooyesh Nagozir" at the Organization of Iranian American Communities in Washington, DC, that Marjan started working with other artists in Mojahedin Khalq 's musical group and performed dozens of other songs including: Rooyesh Nagozir, Prohibition, Time to over thrown, what to Say, Evin Says, Let's Build a Homeland, The Martyrs of the City, The Flag, The Silent Scream, Eyes Walking and Unaware, and "we can and we must".
+It was after performing a song "Rooyesh Nagozir" at the Organization of Iranian American Communities in Washington, DC, that Marjan started working with other artists in Mojahedin Khalq 's musical group and performed dozens of other songs including: Rooyesh Nagozir, Prohibition, Time to over thrown, what to Say, Evin Says, Let's Build a Homeland, The Martyrs of the city, The Flag, The Silent Scream, Eyes Walking and Unaware, and "we can and we must".
 Some of these works were made by the Iranian composer Mohammad Shams.